laurencelundblade/QCBOR/doc/Numbers.md

 TODO: dates?

+@anchor Floating-Point-Decode

 ### Float Decoding

-Most commonly, floats are decoded with GetNext().
-This decodes double, single and half-precision and return the value as a double.
-GetDouble() works same way.
+Most commonly, floats are decoded with QCBORDecode_VGetNext().
+This decodes double, single and half-precision and returns the value as a double.
+QCBORDecode_GetDouble() works same way.
+NaN and inifinity are supported.
+See @ref NaNs.

-If the float to be decoded is a NaN with a payload, the double returned will include the payload bits.
-TODO: describe how they are shifted.

-GetNext() can decode big floats if the tag handler, QCBORDecode_ExpMantissaTagCB(), for it is installed.
+QCBORDecode_VGetNext() can decode big floats if the tag handler, QCBORDecode_ExpMantissaTagCB(), for it is installed.
 They are returned in the structure QCBORExpAndMantissa.